The Brooklyn Mat Maker

 This focused approach led to the most important discovery: the 1850 U.S. Census showing Richard Kenny as head of household with wife Eliza and sons James and John.

-Discovery 3: Twenty-Year Family Consistency
+Discovery 3: Twenty-Five Years of Family Consistency

 Discovery 4: Occupational Progression as Unique Identifier